Learning Interpretable Low-dimensional Representation via Physical Symmetry: Results

 \subsubsection{Results on interpretable 3D representation}

 Figure~\ref{fig:disen_ball_decode_1color} visually evaluates the interpretability of the learned location factors by traversing the $z$ space, one dimension at a time, and using the learned decoder to synthesise images.
 If the learned factors are linear w.r.t. the 3D Cartesian coordinates, the synthesised ball should display linear motions as we change $z$ linearly.
 In brief, SPS learns an a more interpretable and linear $z$ space.
 Here, subplot (a) depicts the results of SPS\textsubscript{VAE} with $K$=4.
 We see that the un-augmented dimension, $z_2$, controls the height of the ball, while $z_1$ and $z_3$ move the ball along the horizontal (ground) plane.
 Each axis is much more linear than in (b) and (c).
-Subplot (b) evaluates SPS\textsubscript{VAE} with representation augmentation $K$=0, essentially turning \textit{off} SPS.
+Subplot (b) evaluates SPS\textsubscript{VAE} with counterfactual representation augmentation $K$=0, essentially turning \textit{off} SPS.
 As $z_i$ varies, the ball seems to travel along curves in the 3D space, showing the ablation learns some continuity w.r.t. the 3D space, but is obviously far from linear.
 In (c), the $\beta$-VAE fails to give consistent meaning to any axis.

 Table~\ref{tab:ball_lin_proj_1color} further shows quantitative evaluations on the linearity of the learned location factor, in which we see that SPS outperforms other models by a large margin.
 To measure linearity, we fit a linear regression from $z$ to the true 3D location over the test set and then compute the Mean Square Errors (MSE).
 Therefore, a smaller MSE indicates a better fit.
-Each model is evaluated with 10 random initialisations.
+To give an intuitive example, the MSEs of (a), (b) and (c) in Figure~\ref{fig:disen_ball_decode_1color} are 0.09, 0.58 and 0.62 respectively.
 Here, we also include the results of SPS\textsubscript{AE}.
 Very similar to the music experiment in session \ref{sec:results.singleInstruScale}, we again see that even without the Gaussian prior assumption, our model SPS\textsubscript{AE} learns an interpretable latent space comparable to SPS\textsubscript{VAE}.